SpartanJ/ecode/README.md

 directly from lite: color-schemes and syntax-highlighting patterns (eepp implementation expands original lite implementation to add many more features).

-*ecode* it's being used almost exclusively in Linux, it's not well tested in macOS and Windows OS.
+*ecode* is being used almost exclusively in Linux, it's not well tested in macOS and Windows OS.
 If you find any issues with the editor please report it [here](https://github.com/SpartanJ/ecode/issues).

+This is a work in progress, stability is not guaranteed.
+Please don't use it for critical tasks.
+I'm using the editor daily and is stable enough for me, but use it at your own risk.

 ## Acknowledgements